Zweibach/text/Hydrus/Hydrus Help Docs/06_duplicates.md

 ## Preparation
 Unless you have manually set potential duplicates you have to head to the tab labeled as `preparation`.
 By clicking the cog icon you get a menu where you can reset potential duplicates and set Hydrus to automatically do dupe searches when system is idle.

 Search distance is how similar images need to be to be flagged as duplicates.
-The `Exact duplicate` setting already catches a lot, such a differences in facial expressions, semen/no semen variants, censoring/no censoring, colour/greyscale, and other small variants.
+The `Exact duplicate` setting already catches a lot, such as differences in facial expressions, semen/no semen variants, censoring/no censoring, colour/greyscale, and other small variants.
 Colour, file size, and aspect ratio doesn't matter to being found as duplicates but will affect weight (weights are found and edited under `file -> options -> duplicates`) when running the dupe filter.

 Click the `Play` looking button to start the search and then head on over to the next tab when it's done.
 The search is done over all files in your database and not in the trash.